Alexacquah2/Lignin_Removal_Predictor/README.md

 # Lignin_Removal_Predictor
-Software for predicting lignin removal from biomass using ML
+Predicting lignin removal from biomass using ML